 Many potent and specific peptides have yet to reach patients due to their inherently short half-lives.
 Additionally, it is not uncommon that a peptide must be delivered intravenously to see a therapeutic effect.
 These poor pharmacokinetic properties are mainly due to rapid proteolysis upon injection or removal of the peptide from circulation by the kidney because of the small size of the peptide.
 Longer-acting versions of peptide-based drugs are clearly needed, and if developed, have the potential to be life-changing therapeutics for patients.

-Proof-of-concept studies showed that attachment of this proprietary modification extended the half-life of a peptide from 22 minutes to 8 hours.
+Proof-of-concept studies showed that attachment of this proprietary modification extended the half-life of a peptide from 22 minutes to 8 hours in rats.
 Our technology also improved the absorption and bioavailability of a small, labile protein 675-fold when administered subcutaneously.

 Use of this technology would reduce the amount of drug needed for injections, as well as the frequency of injections, and would allow for efficient subcutaneous administration.
-For patients, these attributes translate to an improved quality of life and a more patient-friendly drug that can be self-administered.
+For patients, these attributes translate to an improved quality of life and a more patient-friendly drug that can be self-administered, improving compliance.
 For pharmaceutical companies, this broadly applicable technology can transform a lead peptide into a viable therapeutic drug.